Skip to main content

 Layered Deployment Strategy

 OIB ships ≈59 Settings Catalog policies plus 4 Compliance policies because it's an opinionated comprehensive baseline.
-For CMMC Level 2 specifically, only ≈21 of these are strictly mandatory — the remainder are defense-in-depth hardening or situational policies that may not apply to a given environment.
-This guide structures the OIB deployment in three layers so a CMMC L2 engagement can deliver the audit-defensible minimum without scope-creeping into discretionary hardening.
+In practice only ≈21 of these form the core baseline (the highest-value starting set) while the remainder are defense-in-depth hardening or situational policies that may not apply to a given environment.
+This guide structures the OIB deployment in three layers so an engagement can deliver the defensible core without scope-creeping into discretionary hardening.

 The 21 policies are presented in two tables matching the Intune admin center's blade layout: Configuration (Endpoint Security and Settings Catalog policies surfaced under Devices → Configuration) and Compliance (the four OIB Compliance policies under Devices → Compliance).
 Each table is alphabetical by full policy name to match the portal's sort order, so a reader scanning their tenant can find the corresponding row at the same alphabetic position.